openharmony/docs/en/device-dev/quick-start/running-a-hello-world-program.md

     -   Specify the .c file on which a file depends and its path in  **sources**.
 The path that contains  **//**  represents an absolute path \(the code root path\), otherwise it is a relative path.
     -   Specify the path of .h file on which  **sources**  depends in  **include\_dirs**.

-4. Compile the  **BUILD.gn**  file and specify the feature modules to be built.
+4. Modify the  **BUILD.gn**  file and specify the feature modules to be built.

     Configure the  **./applications/sample/wifi-iot/app/BUILD.gn**  file and add an index to the  **features**  field to enable the target to be involved in compilation.
 Specify the path and target of a service module in  **features**.
 The following uses  **my\_first\_app**  as an example and the  **features**  is configured as follows: